Welcome to Anatomy & Physiology!

 Absences: You are expected to attend class every day.
 If you are absent, it is your responsibility to promptly gather the assignments that you missed.
 I will not remind you of missed assignments, you must take the initiative to find out what you missed.
 If you miss a test or quiz YOU must schedule a make-up, but keep in mind that the format of the retest is at the teacher’s discretion.
 It is your responsibility to reschedule your missed test in a timely manner.
 Any assignments not made up from an absence will result in a zero.
 Please do not disturb the teacher during class to get missed assignments, wait for a quiet time or come by outside of class time.

 Late Work/Missing Assignments: All assignments are due ON TIME.
-Late work will be accepted up to two days late and no later.
-An academic grade on late work is up to a 70% for two day late and 0% thereafter.
-If you are on campus the day an assignment is due or the assignment is online/electronic, you are required to turn it in, even if you miss your Anatomy & Physiology period.
-If at all possible, notify your instructor of unforeseen circumstances.
+Late homework will be accepted up to one day late and no later.
+Maximum score for late homework submitted is 70% for one day late and 0% thereafter.
+If you are on campus the day an assignment is due, you are required to turn it in, even if you miss your class period.
+Being away from school for any school-related activity does not excuse you from turning in any due assignment at assigned times without prior approval.
+In-Class assignments are not eligible for late policy.

 Tutorials: I am available to help you better understand information in a small group or individually.
 Tutoring is available by appointment at lunch and during SSEP.
 The National Honor Society also offers peer tutoring.
 If you are having difficulty in this class ask for help early!